serai-dex/serai/crypto/evrf/secq256k1/README.md

 An implementation of the curve secp256k1 cycles with.

-Scalars are encoded as little-endian and field elements are encoded as big-endian.
+Scalars and field elements are encoded in their big-endian formats.